 Another favorite that appears on many of my tables, these glen plaid crystal goblets are both chunky enough to work with casual, yet the cut crystal pattern can read formal, as well.

-I wanted a table that would please my guests and honor this holiday, but not be too fussy for a bagel and whitefish salad.
-I hope the mix satisfies that goal!
+I wanted a table that would please my guests and honor the occasion, but not be too fussy for a relaxed meal.
+I hope the mix satisfies that goal.